 Frances Jane Greenleaf Coomes

-Frances Jane Coomes was the first female that practiced medicine in the United States.
+Frances Jane Coomes has been attributed as the first female to practice medicine in the United States.
 The wife of William Coomes, they were a party of Catholic emigrants who located in Kentucky during the 18th century.
 Both were from Charles County in Maryland.
 From Maryland, Frances Jane Coomes brought with her a supply of calomel.
 This was a mercury chloride chemical used as a purgative and fungicide and was also quite expensive.
 She developed a substitute an extract of the bark of white walnut by boiling the bark into a syrup-like form and was then made into pills.
 During battles with the “Indians” it was noted that Coomes would probe for and extract bullets when she could.
 During the 18th century, her grandchild was born with congenital talipes calcaneus which was the rarest of all forms of club foot.
 Coomes treated the child surgically and cured the child quite rapidly of its ailment.
 She made hickory splints and kept in position with bandages that were changed every few days.
 Another “celebrated” case was that of a man from Virginia who specifically sought out the woman doctor’s services.
 The man had a chronic ulcer on his lower extremities which had developed into a severe lesion.
 Coomes warned the man that, if he could withstand the pain that he would have to endure, she would be able to cure him.
 Her operating table was primitive and made out of a piece of timber that was hewn for that purpose and allowed her to strap the patient down to immobilize them.
 The man from Virginia was strapped to her operating table and she created a ‘dam’ of clay around the wound in order to protect the healthy tissues.
 This would involve applying an escharotic which is a corrosive salve in order to produce a thick and dry scab.
 Coomes poured hot boiling lard over the affected surface.
 The procedure was incredibly painful, but the cure worked.

 “She was a woman of remarkable intellect, great originality and fertility of resource, and of strong and noble character.”